thinkingremote/thinkingremote.com/_posts/2014-11-24-book-review-remote-office-not-required.markdown

 ## WHAT DOES THE BOOK COVER?

-Although the section titles are mostly descriptive of the contents, a small portion of them will leave you questioning until you read them.
+There are quite a lot of chapters and I had trouble thinking of ideas that they may have missed.
+The text is very accessible and paragraphs are kept short, taking only 1-2 hours of reading time.
 For those of you have read [How to Win Friends and Influence People](http://en.wikipedia.org/wiki/How_to_Win_Friends_and_Influence_People) by Dale Carnegie, you may notice a certain influence on the writing style and structure of the book.
 Instead of covering business practises through the lens of personability, this book simply looks through the lens of how remote work affects day to day affairs.
 You will find plenty of anecdotes scattered throughout the text as they go through the daily life of working remotely at a software company.

 If you find yourself constantly debating with people about the concept of remote work, this book will leave you well equipped with arguments, counter arguments and memorable quotes to recall.
 For example: